IntelLabs/nlp-architect/doc/source/installation.rst

    pkg-config, pkg-config, Retrieves information about installed libraries

 .. note::
   The default installation of NLP Architect use CPU-based binaries of all deep learning frameworks.
-Please refer to each framework's website for GPU-based installation instructions.

-Instructions
+Intel Optimized MKL-DNN binaries will be installed if a Linux is detected.
+GPU backed is supported online on Linux and if a GPU is present.
+See details below for instructions on how to install each backend.

+Installation
 ============

 We recommend installing NLP Architect within a virtual environment to ensure a self-contained environment.
-To install NLP Architect models within an already existing virtual environment, see below installation receipes for custom model installation.
-The default installation will create a new local virtual environment for development purposes.

 To get started using our library, clone our repository: